Dokespike/PyPlayer/README.md

 First, save this image in the same folder as PyPlayer and name it "logo.png" http://i.imgur.com/5TDnX78.png

-than you will need the following python modules:
+Then you will need the following python modules:

 "python-imaging-tk"
 "python-pygame"